denoland/deno/website/manual.md

   that are guaranteed to work with Deno.
 - Scripts can be bundled into a single javascript file.

-##### On the Roadmap

-- Native modules in Rust.
-- Scripts can be bundled into a binary with the deno runtime.
-  - This makes distribution simple and script startup very fast.

 ### Philosophy

 Deno aims to be a productive and secure scripting environment for the modern